 Who wouldn’t want to spend intimate moments with voluptuous and sensual women?
 It is every man’s dream to spend time in the company of a beautiful and desirable woman.
 That is exactly what you can enjoy when you hire an escort.
 However, many do it with trepidation as they wonder whether the escort business is legal in the UK.
 It can be unnerving to spend time with an escort while worrying about the legal ramifications if you are caught.
 While you are pondering over this, you are missing out on the adventure of a lifetime.

 Of course, most people believe escorting and prostitution are one and the same.
 So, before we get into the legal aspects of the escort business, let’s look at the difference between escorting and prostitution.

 It is a common mistake that people make – they believe that an escort and a prostitute are the same.
 However, there is a subtle difference between the two.

 An escort is more for entertainment and leisure purposes while a prostitute is merely for satiating sexual desire.
 An escort can be a male or a female and people hire them for entertainment and companionship.
 Of course, an escort is always gorgeous and beautiful to look at.
 As the term suggests, escorts are meant to escort people to events, outings, and gatherings but there are many escorts who also provide intimate services for money.

-Unlike prostitutes who can be picked up from the street or a brothel, you need to book escorts through agencies.
+Unlike prostitutes who can be picked up from the street or a brothel, you need to book escorts through agencies or through uk escort directory.
 A person can select the kind of escort they want to spend time with.
 The same does hold true for a prostitute.
 You have to make do with the prostitute you get, without having a say.
 Furthermore, escorting ensures that escorts are safe while prostitution does not guarantee safety.